pritish99/nodejs_api/README.md

 # Node JS CRUD API
-The NodeJS application provides an API for performing CRUD operations on a MongoDB database The MongoDB Database is based on MongoDB Cloud.
+The NodeJS application provides an API for performing CRUD operations on a MongoDB database The MongoDB Database is based on MongoDB Cloud.<br>
 The URL for the database is stored inside the .env file which is used by Mongoose package for connecting to the database.
+The user must sign up in MongoDB Cloud and obtain the URL which must be replaced in the .env file in order to connect to the database.

 # Data Model
 The data model is of the following format.<br>